betrusted-io/xous-book/src/ch07-04-synchronizing.md

         for (&s, d) in data.iter().zip(request.raw.iter_mut()) {
             *d = s;
         }
+	// we need to guarantee that RawData is a page-aligned, page-sized stack allocation.
-        let buf = unsafe {
+	// See comment on the data structure for more information. let buf = unsafe {
             xous::MemoryRange::new(
                 &mut request as *mut RawData as usize,